scenevr/server/docs/source/element.md

 # Element

 An Element is the base class for 3d objects in the scene.
-You can't instantiate an element directly.
+You can't instantiate an element directly, instead use `document.createElement(tagName)`.
 Element inherits from node.
 Elements can be nested inside each other, but none of the current primitives support that.

 # Sample XML